nathanpower/wordflow-site/content/blog/the-power-of-resilience.md

 ---
 title: Never Say Die!
 A Blog on the Power of Resilience
-description: Written for Dr. Marke Rowe
+description: 'Written for Dr. Marke Rowe'
 author: Rob Power
 slug: the-power-of-resilience
 category: Self Help